Security Controls for AI Stacks

 Google SAIFLifecycle conceptual modelConcrete operational controls

-CoSAI (MCP white paper, secure-by-design principles)Network/protocol layer (MCP); secure-by-design conceptualReference implementations
+CoSAI (MCP white paper; secure-by-design)Network/protocol layer (MCP); secure-by-design conceptsReference implementations

-1. Egress control patterns — what specific egress mechanisms work?
-OPA/Cedar at the broker?
-A separate egress proxy?
-Network-segment isolation?
-(Partially addressed: credential proxy provides destination-based filtering; Docker DOCKER-USER chain rules for containers documented in Emerging Cybersecurity Practices for Agentic AI Applications.
-Dedicated page still needed.)
+1. Egress control patterns — which egress mechanisms work: OPA/Cedar at the broker, a separate egress proxy, or network-segment isolation?
+Partially addressed: the credential proxy provides destination-based filtering and Docker DOCKER-USER chain rules are documented in Emerging Cybersecurity Practices for Agentic AI Applications; a dedicated page is still needed.

-2. AI-BOM operationalization — beyond CycloneDX ML extension, what’s the actual production workflow?
-(Partially addressed: AI-BOM: AI Bill of Materials created; runtime AI-BOM via Miggo DeepTracing documented.
-Full enterprise integration workflow still thin.)
+2. AI-BOM operationalization — beyond the CycloneDX ML extension, what is the production workflow?
+Partially addressed in AI-BOM (runtime AI-BOM via Miggo DeepTracing); full enterprise integration is still thin.

-4. Detection vs. prevention split for prompt injectionPrompt Injection Containment for Agentic Systems now documents the two-layer model: input detection (PromptGuard 2, 90% reduction) + execution containment.
-The honest answer: detection reduces attack success but cannot eliminate it; containment limits blast radius when detection fails.
-Platform-layer controls are closing the prevention gap for high-risk tier actions via HITL confirmation.
+4. Detection versus prevention for prompt injectionPrompt Injection Containment documents the two-layer model: input detection plus execution containment.
+Detection reduces attack success but cannot eliminate it; containment limits blast radius when detection fails, and HITL confirmation closes the prevention gap for high-risk-tier actions.

-5. Data poisoning and RAG poisoning defenses — entirely undocumented in this wiki as a dedicated practice page.
-Three incidents + Agentic AI Security Capability Maturity Model — A 2026 Practical Proposal D6 Data, Memory & RAG reference these (and the canonical CMM at L4 calls for RAGShield/TrustRAG-class document attestation, memory-poisoning detector, PoisonedRAG defense via DRS or sentinel-strategist arch) but no practice page exists.
-Candidate: wiki/practices/data-poisoning-defenses.md.
+5. Data poisoning and RAG poisoning defenses — no dedicated practice page exists.
+Three incidents and the CMM D6 (Data, Memory & RAG) reference these, with the CMM at L4 calling for RAGShield/TrustRAG-class document attestation, a memory-poisoning detector, and PoisonedRAG defense.

-6. Emergent multi-agent behaviors — ASI07 (Insecure Inter-Agent Comms), ASI08 (Cascading Failures), ASI10 (Rogue Agents) have no traditional equivalent.
-Partially addressed 2026-05-02: see Multi-Agent Runtime Security for cascade-detection / behavioral-baseline / inter-agent IR depth, and A2A Protocol for the v1.0.0 spec analysis.
-Honest read: 2026 is still the academic-prototype era for cascade detection at scale.
+6. Emergent multi-agent behaviors — ASI07 (Insecure Inter-Agent Comms), ASI08 (Cascading Failures), and ASI10 (Rogue Agents) have no traditional equivalent.
+Partially addressed: see Multi-Agent Runtime Security for cascade detection, behavioral baselining, and inter-agent IR, and A2A Protocol for the v1.0.0 spec analysis.
+Cascade detection at scale is still at the academic-prototype stage.